Georgina Treviño Unveils “Artefactos Alterados” at INDUSTRY One Foundation

 “I was six years old, with all this jewelry and stuff,” says Treviño, now 35.
 “It made me fearless and gave me confidence.
 I was interested in all the things we would wear.
 I can see now how ornamental that practice was—a lot of my childhood was that.”

-These days, Treviño’s a multidisciplinary artist and designer who creates wearable sculptures and jewelry that reflect and are inspired by her identity, the rich influences of the ‘90s, in addition to Y2K and Mexican culture.
+These days Treviño’s a multidisciplinary artist and designer who creates wearable sculptures and jewelry that reflect and are inspired by her identity and the rich influences of the ′90s, in addition to Y2K and Mexican culture.

 On Sept.
-25, Treviño’s latest exhibit, “Artefactos Alterados” (“Altered Objects”) will open at INDUSTRY One Foundation, a local nonprofit gallery space and creative platform in Downtown Portland.
-Art goers can expect the pieces on display to embody various re-awakenings of Treviño’s past selves, done so through transformed objects.
+25, Treviño’s latest exhibit, “Artefactos Alterados” (“Altered Objects”) opens at INDUSTRY One Foundation, a nonprofit gallery space and creative platform in downtown Portland.
+Art-goers can expect the pieces on display to embody various reawakenings of Treviño’s past selves, done through transformed objects.
 Over 20 art pieces created from found items like CDs, costume jewelry, one statue of Jesus, a tiny purse and a cement epoxy medium will be on display.

 She describes the process behind creating each piece as an ongoing conversation between her and the medium(s).
-“The work leads the way, I’m just unapologetically following,” says Treviño.
+“The work leads the way.
+I’m just unapologetically following,” Treviño says.
 “Sometimes I’m stuck, but [then] I let the work lead me.”

-A self-identified “border person”, Treviño grew up in Tijuana, Mexico until moving to the United States at 14 years old, where she lived in San Diego and eventually attended San Diego State University for painting, then metalworking.
+A self-identified “border person,” Treviño grew up in Tijuana, Mexico, until moving to the United States at age 14, where she lived in San Diego and eventually attended San Diego State University for painting and then metalworking.
 While there, she would sell jewelry made from trash, like Splenda packets.

 Tickets to the exhibition include admission to a custom jewelry-making workshop, led by Treviño.
-Participants will create a pair of earrings or other accessories they can take home, using materials and found objects provided by the exhibition as the medium, and take whatever they make home.
+Participants will create a pair of earrings or other accessories using materials and found objects provided by the exhibition and take whatever they make home.

 Willamette Week’s reporting has concrete impacts that change laws, force action from civic leaders, and drive compromised politicians from public office.
 Support WW's journalism today.